accordproject/techdocs/docs/tutorial-latedelivery.md

 ### Update the Legal Text

-To implement this, we first go to the `Template` tab and add a sentence indicating: `The total amount of penalty shall not, however, exceed {{capPercentage}}% of the total value of the delayed goods.`
+To implement this, we first go to the `Grammar` tab in the `Text` section and add a sentence indicating: `The total amount of penalty shall not, however, exceed {{capPercentage}}% of the total value of the delayed goods.`

 For convenience, you can copy-paste the new template text from here:
 ```tem